elastic/kibana/x-pack/plugins/upgrade_assistant/README.md

 ## About

-Upgrade Assistant helps users prepare their Stack for being upgraded to the next major.
-It will only be enabled on the last minor before the next major release.
-This is controlled via the config: `xpack.upgrade_assistant.readonly` ([#101296](https://github.com/elastic/kibana/pull/101296)).
+Upgrade Assistant helps users prepare their Stack for being upgraded to the next version of the Elastic stack.

 Its primary purposes are to: